Letters of the Living: Mullá Maḥmud K͟hu'í

 He was killed at Battle of Fort Tabarsi.

 Mullá (ʻAbdu'l-)Jalíl Urúmí (Urdúbádí)

 He was killed at Battle of Fort Tabarsi.

 Mullá Aḥmad-i-Ibdál Marág͟hi'í

 He was killed at Battle of Fort Tabarsi.

 Mullá Báqir Tabrízí

 Mullá Báqir Tabrízí was the Thirteenth Letter of the Living.
 He survived all of the other Letters of the Living.
 He was the only Letter to embrace the Cause of Baháʼu'lláh, and remain devoted and loyal to Him.

-He accompanied Baháʼu'lláh to the Battle of Fort Tabarsi and was present at the Conference of Badasht.

 He received a letter from the Báb saying he would attain "Him whom God shall make manifest" in the year 'eight' (1268 AH).
-Soon after Baháʼu'lláh's release from the Siyáh-Chál of Tihran, Mullah Baqir obtained His presence and quickly became a believer and teacher of the Cause.
+Soon after Baháʼu'lláh's release from the Siyáh-Chál of Tehran, Mullah Baqir obtained His presence and quickly became a believer and teacher of the Cause.
 Most of his teaching with was based in Adhirbayjan.

 He died in Istanbul in around 1881.